-From midsummer onwards, the catches of cereal aphids in the suction traps usually dominate the Scottish aphid bulletin and significantly affect the index that is used to estimate the vector pressure for aphid-transmitted potato viruses.
+From midsummer onwards, the cereal aphids usually dominate the Scottish aphid bulletin and significantly affect the index that is used to estimate the vector pressure for aphid-transmitted potato viruses.
 Three species, the Rose-Grain aphid (Metopolophium dirhodum), the Grain aphid (Sitobion avenae) and the Bird Cherry-Oat aphid (Rhopalosiphum padi), are known to be vectors of non-persistently transmitted potato viruses (e.g. PVY) and because they can occur in high numbers in the suction traps, each individual species can make a relatively high contribution to the overall aphid vector pressure index.
 SASA have conducted field trials that support the role of cereal aphids, particularly the Rose-Grain aphid and the Grain aphid, in virus transmission.

 As would be expected, cereal aphids are also important pests of cereal crops, causing direct damage by feeding on crops and through the transmission of viruses such as barley yellow dwarf virus (BYDV).

-First flight predictions for new season 2025
+First flight predictions for season 2025

 Based on the mean temperatures over January and February 2025, the following first flight predictions and numbers by 1st July are provided by Rothamsted Research (found at Aphid Forecast | Insect Survey):

-• Rose-Grain aphid (Metopolophium dirhodum) – 18 May for Edinburgh (75% confidence limits: 25 April – 11 June) and 29 May for Dundee (75% confidence limits: 6 May - 21 June).
+- Rose-Grain aphid (Metopolophium dirhodum) – 18 May for Edinburgh (75% confidence limits: 25 April – 11 June) and 29 May for Dundee (75% confidence limits: 6 May - 21 June).
 Total numbers by 1st July are predicted to be 40 individuals for Edinburgh (75% confidence limits: 6 to 236) and 27 for Dundee (75% confidence limits: 2 to 218).

-• Grain aphid (Sitobion avenae) – 23 May for Edinburgh (75% confidence limits: 3 May – 13 June) and 31 May for Dundee (75% confidence limits: 13 May – 18 June).
+- Grain aphid (Sitobion avenae) – 23 May for Edinburgh (75% confidence limits: 3 May – 13 June) and 31 May for Dundee (75% confidence limits: 13 May – 18 June).
 Total numbers by 1st July are predicted to be 24 individuals for Edinburgh (75% confidence limits: 5 to 109) and 20 for Dundee (75% confidence limits: 3 to 116).

-• Bird Cherry-Oat aphid (Rhopalosiphum padi) – 11 May for Edinburgh (75% confidence limits: 21 April – 1 June) and 13 May for Dundee (75% confidence limits: 26 April – 1 June).
+- Bird Cherry-Oat aphid (Rhopalosiphum padi) – 11 May for Edinburgh (75% confidence limits: 21 April – 1 June) and 13 May for Dundee (75% confidence limits: 26 April – 1 June).
 Total numbers by 1st July are predicted to be 56 for Edinburgh (75% confidence limits: 11 to 266) and 41 for Dundee (75% confidence limits: 4 to 361).

 Cereal aphids and PVY transmission in 2024 into 2025

-Although there was higher than average activity early in the season, cereal aphid numbers didn't increase as expected over the summer peak season, leading to below than average catch numbers by the end of the cropping year.
+Although there was higher than average activity early in the 2024 season, cereal aphid numbers didn't increase as expected over the summer peak season, leading to below than average catch numbers by the end of the cropping year.

 It is anticipated that the incidence of plants showing mosaic symptoms in 2025 will remain relatively high.
 Aphid activity in 2025 is expected to be approximately one to three weeks early and could potentially lead to higher than seasonal averages.
 Therefore, a balanced approach to the management of non-persistent viruses and their vectors, with heightened vigilance towards aphid activity and sources of virus, will be required based on the information currently available for the 2025 summer.